top of page

 "Do you count both arms separately as qualification if they both win on the same day?"

--This is more difficult.
-A dominant performance on both arms on the same day indicates that the puller is progressing within their class.
+-A dominant performance on both arms on the same day indicates that the puller is progressing.
 It can sometimes (but not always) suggest a weaker field that day.
 In some circumstances we count the day's performance overall as the qualifer.
-If places occur in both Novice & Pro class or more than one class it is more likely a reflection of a strong performance.
+If places occur in both Tier 2 & Pro class it is more likely a reflection of a strong performance.
 If this interpetation is wrong than people are getting promoted too slowly so there is some leaway already for those who think it is too fast.
-Those who feel they are "being held back" can simply cease to enter Novice competitions.
+The only benefit of being called a novice is to get an start against another novice in the first round.
+There are no novice competitions or medals to be won anymore - winning matches against random other pullers is what wins medals.

 "Why aren't supermatch wins considered for pro status?"